umasreeram/fraud-detection-page.github.io/README.md

 1. Over sampling : Duplication or replication of examples from minority class
 2. Under sampling : Restrained choosing of examples from the majority class

 Random oversampling increases the likelihood of overfitting for the minority class as we end up making exact repplications of minority class examples.
 Oversampling can also bring in bias into the system because it gets restrained in the examples taught to it lessening its ability to generalize to a standard dataset.
 Hence we decided to perform undersampling.
 There are different ways to perform undersampling:

 ### Random undersampling:

 This involves randomly selecting examples from the majority class to delete from the training dataset.
 This has the effect of reducing the number of examples in the majority class in the transformed version of the training dataset.
 This process can be repeated until we have equal number of examples for each class.

-We implemented this technique by randomly selecting data points in the non-Fraud class using the RandomUndersampler from imbalanced-learn class.
+We implemented this technique by randomly selecting data points in the non-Fraud class using the "RandomUndersampler" from "imbalanced-learn" class.
 The number of data points selected was equal to the number of data points in the fraud class feeding a balanced distribution to the classifier.

 ### Clustered undersampling [K Medoids]